reklamasieciowa/sygnalizuj/wp-content/plugins/akeebabackupwp/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 3.5.1 =
+* Missing language files in embedded restoration script made restoring sites impossible

+= 3.5.0 =
+* Updated Google Drive integration due to deprecation of the old Team Drives APIs
+* Timing options in the integrated restoration to work around picky servers where the extraction always failed.
+* Upload to Amazon S3 now supports path-style bucket access for third party endpoints
+* ALICE: Added detection for more potential problems
+* Show row count for each table in Database Filters page
+* [HIGH] Optional filters were no longer visible
+* [LOW] PostgreSQL: missing indices (thanks @twister65 for the fix!)
+* [LOW] ALICE: Timeout detection always detected a problem (false positive)
+* [LOW] WordPress multisite transfer, subdirectories child blog style, ended up with broken CSS

 = 3.4.2.2 =
 * Backup over CLI does not work if you have encryption enabled under certain conditions